 There are certainly more vWD risky drugs, since new drugs are being developed all the time.

 Make sure you consider all the points raised above when you assemble your dog's first aid kit.
-No off-the-shelf kit is complete, and less so, suitable for a vWD dog.
+No off-the-shelf kit is complete, and less so suitable for a dog with a blood defect or blood disorder.

-Finally, dogs with vWD must be spared stress because stress aggravates bleeding episodes too.
+Finally, dogs with any blood defect or blood disorder must be spared stress because stress aggravates bleeding episodes too.
 Most stress in dogs comes from the Pack conflict a dog experiences in the family Pack, because such Pack conflict causes permanent stress, even more stress than fear (say of another dog, or of thunderbolts).

 Can you give back a bit today?